-11. The Appeals Division is comprised of five judges;13 the Appeals Chamber is composed of all judges of the Appeals Division14 and is responsible for hearing appeals brought by the participants against decisions of the Pre-Trial and Trial Chambers.
+11. The Appeals Division is comprised of five judges; the Appeals Chamber is composed of all judges of the Appeals Division and is responsible for hearing appeals brought by the participants against decisions of the Pre-Trial and Trial Chambers.
 These appeals fall into two general categories: final appeals against Trial Chamber decisions of acquittal or conviction or against sentence, as well as orders for reparations and appeals against other decisions.
-The latter category of so-called interlocutory appeals may arise in the pre-investigation phase, the investigation phase and after the surrender or appearance of the suspected person.15 Further, a revision of a final judgment of conviction for revision has yet been made.
+The latter category of so-called interlocutory appeals may arise in the pre-investigation phase, the investigation phase and after the surrender or appearance of the suspected person.
+Further, a revision of a final judgment of conviction or sentence may be sought.
+As the first trial is still ongoing, no final appeal or application for revision has yet been made.